 Snap Circuits have a well-deserved reputation for excellence, and parents in engineering adjacent careers have been known use them to help their children grasp elementary programming and binary concepts in a hands-on way.
 This hands-on kit offers an array of builds that are sure to get children curious, and encourage them to pursue further mastery of the concepts of circuitry and resistors.

 If your local grocer offers dry ice for sale, then this kit is one of the most entertaining choices available.
 Dry ice is safe to work with when the proper precautions are taken, but its dangerous reputation means even teens and tweens can acknowledge this as a cool activity, and it helps them grasp sublimation, reactions, and the variable states of matter.

 Eminently practical, this book of experiments focuses on explaining our everyday encounters with gravity, pressure, temperature, and other common objects that frequently make children question why?
 These elementary questions about why trees change color, or what makes something float, can be guided into a lifelong interest in the sciences.

-If the kids are already sick of the dog days of summer, bring on a winter wonderland.
+If your kids get easily tired from the summer heat, bring on a winter wonderland.
 This pack of instant snow yields twelve gallons of faux snow, and helps teach kids the basics of polymers and catalysts, plus it’s just really cool to watch this stuff bubble up like a baking soda volcano.
 It’s magic, it’s crafting, it’s tons of fun, but there’s still educational value.